 One, it infers that you, Billy--the piano man who brings hope and joy or at least melancholy solace to a bunch of working class drunks--instantly has the right to put himself above the sorry state of "real estate" novelists.

 Two, what the hell is a real estate novelist?
 (Heard at bookstore: "I'm looking for the real estate novel section?
 You know like fictional stories about people buying and selling real estate?
 Do you know that burgeoning genre?")
+I imagine it's a real estate agent who spends his evenings moping over rejection letters and working on some fictionalized version of his sad life?
+Why?

 And wait, your friend "John," if that is his real name, "never had time for a wife"?
 How much time does a wife take?
 Sorry, but that line reeks of feminist offense.
 Sorry, ladies, the burgeoning real estate novel genre won't write itself."